marioy47/blog-site/projects/tuti-ptm-integration/index.md

 SOAP is something that PHP does not handle very well.
 Specially when you want to convert SOAP calls to PHP objects.

-To achieve that, I needed to use `wsdl2phpgenerator/wsdl2phpgenerator` which is a project that analyzes a local or remote WSDL file and creates a hierarchy of PHP classes so you can make calls to a remote server just by creating and calling methods on PHP objects.
+To achieve that, I used `wsdl2phpgenerator/wsdl2phpgenerator` which is a project that analyzes a local or remote WSDL file and creates a hierarchy of PHP classes so you can make calls to a remote server just by creating and calling methods on PHP objects.

 ## PDF Generation from HTML